Using Pictures to Communicate

 - Use different coloured backgrounds for different types of items.

-- Once your child is good at trading you can start to wait an extra second before giving them what they want.
-Say the word and them look at them expectantly to see if they will copy you.
+- Once your child is good at trading, you can start to wait an extra second before giving them what they want.
+Say the word and then look at them expectantly to see if they will copy you.
 You can also try leaving blanks for them to fill in “I want a ___”.
-Remember though, the goal of using pictures is to increase communication.
+Remember, though, the goal of using pictures is to increase communication.
 Never “hold out” to try to make them talk.
 Children will always communicate in the easiest way possible.
 Your job is to give them what they need to get their messages across.

-- If pictures aren’t working try trading objects.
-An empty cup for a drink, a food wrapper for a snack, plastic food for real food, a bubble wand for bubbles, et.
-Objects have more meaning that pictures.
+- If pictures aren’t working, try trading objects.
+An empty cup for a drink, a food wrapper for a snack, plastic food for real food, a bubble wand for bubbles, etc. Objects have more meaning than pictures.

 I hope these ideas help